-- Add-On Library An Add-On Library is a pure managed code (Java) library.
-It runs over one or more Foundation Libraries. - Abstraction Layer An Abstraction Layer is the C code that implements a Foundation Library's low-level APIs over a board support package (BSP) or a C library. - Application An Application is a software program that runs on a Powered by MicroEJ device. - Standalone Application A Standalone Application is an Application that is directly linked to the C code to produce a Mono-Sandbox Firmware. - Sandboxed Application A Sandboxed Application is an Application that can run over a Multi-Sandbox Firmware.
-It can be linked either statically or dynamically. - System Application A System Application (formerly called a Resident Application) is a Sandboxed Application that is statically linked to a Multi-Sandbox Firmware, as it is part of the initial image and cannot be removed. - Kernel Application A Kernel Application is a Standalone Application that implements the ability to be extended to produce a Multi-Sandbox Firmware. - Architecture An Architecture is a software package that includes the Core Engine port to a target instruction set and a C compiler, core Foundation Libraries ([EDC], [BON], [SNI], [KF]) and the Simulator.
-Architectures are distributed either as evaluation or production version. - Core Engine, also named "MEJ32" The Core Engine, also named MEJ32, is a scalable 32-bit core for resourceconstrained embedded devices.
+- Add-On Library A MicroEJ Add-On Library is a pure managed code (Java) library.
+It runs over one or more MicroEJ Foundation Libraries. - Abstraction Layer An Abstraction Layer is the C code that implements a Foundation Library's low-level APIs over a board support package (BSP) or a C library. - Application A MicroEJ Application is a software program that runs on a Powered by MicroEJ device. - Standalone Application MicroEJ Standalone Application is a MicroEJ Application that is directly linked to the C code to produce a MicroEJ Mono-Sandbox Firmware.
+It is edited using MicroEJ SDK. - Sandboxed Application A MicroEJ Sandboxed Application is a MicroEJ Application that can run over a MicroEJ Multi-Sandbox Firmware.
+It can be linked either statically or dynamically. - System Application A MicroEJ System Application (formerly called a Resident Application) is a MicroEJ Sandboxed Application that is statically linked to a MicroEJ Multi-Sandbox Firmware, as it is part of the initial image and cannot be removed. - Kernel Application A MicroEJ Kernel Application is a MicroEJ Standalone Application that implements the ability to be extended to produce a MicroEJ Multi-Sandbox Firmware. - Architecture A MicroEJ Architecture is a software package that includes the MicroEJ Core Engine port to a target instruction set and a C compiler, core Foundation Libraries ([EDC], [BON], [SNI], [KF]) and the MicroEJ Simulator.
+MicroEJ Architectures are distributed either as evaluation or production version. - Core Engine, also named "MEJ32" MicroEJ Core Engine, also named MEJ32, is a scalable 32-bit core for resource-constrained embedded devices.
 It is delivered in various flavors, mostly as a binary software package.
-The Core Engine allows applications written in various languages to run in a safe container. - Firmware A Firmware is the result of the binary link of a Standalone Application with a Platform.
-It can be programmed into the flash memory of a device. - Mono-Sandbox Firmware A Mono-Sandbox Firmware is a Firmware that implements an unmodifiable set of functions. (formerly called a Single-app Firmware) - Multi-Sandbox Firmware A Multi-Sandbox Firmware is a Firmware that implements the ability to be extended, by exposing a set of APIs and a memory space to link Sandboxed Applications. (formerly called a Multi-app Firmware) - Foundation Library A Foundation Library is a library that provides core or hardware-dependent functionalities.
-A Foundation Library combines managed code (Java) and low-level APIs (C) implemented by one or more Abstraction Layers through a native interface (SNI). - Mock A Mock is a mockup of a Board Support Package capability that mimics an hardware functionality for the Simulator.
+MicroEJ Core Engine allows applications written in various languages to run in a safe container. - Firmware A MicroEJ Firmware is the result of the binary link of a MicroEJ Standalone Application with a MicroEJ Platform.
+The firmware is a binary program that can be programmed into the flash memory of a device. - Mono-Sandbox Firmware A MicroEJ Mono-Sandbox Firmware is a MicroEJ Firmware that implements an unmodifiable set of functions. (previously MicroEJ Single-app Firmware) - Multi-Sandbox Firmware A MicroEJ Multi-Sandbox Firmware is a MicroEJ Firmware that implements the ability to be extended, by exposing a set of APIs and a memory space to link MicroEJ Sandboxed Applications. (previously MicroEJ Multi-app Firmware) - Foundation Library A MicroEJ Foundation Library is a library that provides core or hardware-dependent functionalities.
+A Foundation Library combines managed code (Java) and low-level APIs (C) implemented by one or more Abstraction Layers through a native interface (SNI). - Mock A MicroEJ Mock is a mockup of a Board Support Package capability that mimics an hardware functionality for the MicroEJ Simulator.